jwaldmann/streams/README.md

 max. length of output words of transitions).

-A more clever implementation should use Makanin's algorithm to decide FST-reducibility (by a given number of states) between HD0L streams.
+A more clever implementation should use Makanin's algorithm to decide FST-reducibility (by a given number of states, but without a bound on the output lengths) between HD0L streams.
 (I think.)

 Some D0L Words